 Employability Programme for Youth in Slums

 Unemployment is one of the major problems faced by youth in India.
-Saath has been working with the urban slum poor since 2005 .
-While working with them Saath noticed that there are many youngsters who have dropped out of schools to earn livelihood.
-But they don’t have enough skills, so to resolve this issue Saath started employability programs, not only in Gujarat but also in Jharkhand, kalyan and Bihar.
+Saath noticed that there are many youngsters in Gujarat who have dropped out of schools to earn livelihood.
+But they don’t have enough skills, so to get the solution for this issue Saath started employability programs, not only in Gujarat but also in Jharkhand and Bihar.

 Objectives of the Programme:

 - To train disadvantaged youth, aged 18-30 years, between 180 - 300 hours and ensure they are placed and try to support of them in relevant jobs with assurance of minimum wages and opportunity for career advancement

 - To introduce minimum three innovations that would directly impact retention, skill enhancement, and program sustainability

 The sector has been divided into formal and non-formal trainings:

 3) Informal training program for Women: Women at Work

 Udaan program provides livelihood training to youth from vulnerable backgrounds and give them an equal opportunity to employability.
 The courses selected for the programs are also a result of market research and need assessment program from the community itself.
 The courses that are currently offered in this program are as follows: